FlashDrag/cyclebay/README.md

 ### Shopping Bag Page
 The Shopping Bag page displays the products added to the shopping bag and allows the user to adjust the quantity of each product and remove products from the bag.
+The shopping is stored in the session and is available throughout the full site by using the `bag` context processor.

 The shopping bag page is fully responsive and changes its layout from 2 columns to 1 column on smaller screens.
 - The left column displays the list of product added to the shopping bag.